 Admitted startups work with sponsor banks each week for up to 3 months.
 Startups and sponsors collaborate to build a business case that addresses the full scope of the partnership opportunities and risks.

 The startup's program ends once a partnership model is developed and bank sponsors are equipped with all info to commit to pilots, proofs of concept, or full partnerships.
-The startups are then positioned to offer their solution to all 50+ Alloy Labs members.
+The startups are then positioned to offer their solution to all 70+ Alloy Labs bank members.

-Tracks are continually created and re-prioritized according to Alloy Labs banks' needs.
+Tracks are continually created and re-prioritized according to the needs Alloy Labs member banks.

 /prōˈso͞omər/ Noun - an amateur who purchases equipment with quality or features suitable for professional use.